LucaFilipozzi/keycloak-extensions-prototype/README.md

 1. build the EAR
 2. deploy the EAR into `/path/to/keycloak/standalone/deployments/`
-3. use the authenticators and mappers in flows and ampping rules
+3. use the authenticators and mappers in flows and mapping rules

 ## classes